thiagobauce/API_DET_REC/Detection/README.md

 ## Detection
 As we said before, we used RetinaFace (Pytorch).\
-Here we trained in GPU Tesla \
+Here we trained in GPU RTX 3080 TI \

 Config:\
 -8 bacth size \